 To study the sensitivity of the dedicated detectors across low to high lifetimes, we vary the decay length of two LLPs of masses 0.3\,GeV and 4.0\,GeV generated via $B\to K\phi$, and two LLPs of masses 1.0\,GeV and 40\,GeV generated via $Zh, h\to \phi\phi$ process.
-Figure \ref{fig:dedi_best} shows the efficiencies of these detectors for two different masses of LLPs as a function of $c\tau$ for $B\to K\phi$ and $h\to \phi\phi$ events, respectively.
+Fig.\,\ref{fig:dedi_best} shows the efficiencies of these detectors for two different masses of LLPs as a function of $c\tau$ for $B\to K\phi$ and $h\to \phi\phi$ events, respectively.
 Also shown are the efficiencies obtained in VTX+DCH and Muon Systems of the IDEA detector.
 In \textbf{Case A}, the detectors A1 and G2 show higher efficiency than the VTX+DCH and MS components when the decay length is $\sim10^4$ mm.
 The efficiency of B4 is comparable to that of VTX and DCH combined.
 For a 0.4 (4.4)\,GeV LLP, the efficiency of the A1 detector is 3 (2.5) times greater than that of the MS at a $c\tau$ of $10^6$ mm, while the G2 detector reaches up to an efficiency 10 times that of MS for $c\tau$ of $10^8$ mm.
 Improvement in the efficiency by a factor of 10 is also obtained for the G2 detector in the $h\to\phi\phi$ scenario.

-As discussed, the DELIGHT B configuration (G2 detector) benefits from its high decay volume.
-Compared with all the other box-shaped detectors used in this study, it is the only one that achieves a tenfold improvement in efficiency over the IDEA detector.
+As discussed, the DELIGHT B configuration (G2 detector) benefits from its large decay volume.
+Compared to all the other box-shaped detectors used in this study, it is the only one that achieves a tenfold improvement in efficiency over the IDEA detector.
 The substantial enhancement points us towards the need for a large detector volume to capture LLPs.